 Our PE Curriculum - Intent

-At Margaret Wix, we aspire for each child to have a passion for physical activity and to recognise and experience the benefits for their physical and mental health.
-We want children to develop the knowledge and skills they will require to be successful, both now, as children, and in the future.
+At Margaret Wix, we aspire for each child to have a passion for physical activity and to recognise and experience the benefits for their and

 Physical education is an important part of a child’s all-round development and teaches them key life skills.
 We give children the opportunity to explore a variety of different sports, discuss sporting careers and consider the influence certain sporting heroes have had, regardless of their age, gender, race or ability.
 The PE curriculum is ambitious and shaped to reflect the unique needs of our pupils.
 The curriculum helps build resilience and determination to succeed through teaching a range of skills in different activities.
 We encourage effort, independence, and ambition as well as teaching the importance of team work.

 The breadth and depth of the curriculum provides challenge for all abilities and it is sequenced to ensure the progressive development of PE skills.
 The curriculum is adapted to meet the needs of all children though differentiation and each lesson is sequenced to build on prior learning and skills.
 Medium term plans set out the skills and understanding to be achieved at the end of each lesson and by the end of the half-termly sequence of lessons.
 Concepts and skills are taught in a logical order, with an increasing level of challenge.
 Links are made to other subject areas, such as Science.